henok-6411/reading-notes/class-29-reading.md

 ### What is the purpose of a reducer?

+ - Reducer takes state and action as an argument, It will modify the state based on the action made.

 ### What does an action contain?

+-

 ### Why do we need to copy the state in a reducer?